Fundraising Lessons from Our Favourite Disney Movies

 Before answering these questions, let us rewind to how Max stands out from the crowd in A Goofy Movie (1995).
 To get the attention from his crush, Max decides to hijack the school assembly.
 With the help from his friends, they successfully turn the assembly into a small concert where Max performs.
 Max becomes a school star and impresses his crush because he stands out from the entire school with an amazing performance.

-Awareness is especially crucial for new, young, and small non-profits.
-Before others donate and support you, they need to know that you exist and the cause that you are standing for.
-And advertising works by repetition.
+There’s a potential donor in everyone.
+And for the up and coming, small-sized non-profits, announcing your existence and cause is the necessary way forward.
+Furthermore, advertising works by repetition.
 Once you’ve identified your unique offerings, communicate it in every way you can, and people who identify with you will naturally be attracted to your cause.

 5. Be patient and give yourself time.
 Growth happens gradually.